jrihon/thesis/chapters/00_chapter/00_section_02.typ

 $
 alpha_j = r [ cos theta + 2 [ cos(frac(4 pi j, 3) - frac(2pi,3) + phi )] sin theta]
 $<eq-sp-sixring>
-Here, a coordinate on a globe can reflect the puckering of a six-membered ring.
+Here, a coordinate on a globe can reflect the puckering of a six-membered ring (@fig-sixring B.).
 This is a particularly convenient observation, as we recall that five-membered rings can be reflected by a set of polar coordinates.
 The rest of the research papers makes use of calculating the potential energy of a variety of conformations, by relating ring-bending parameters derived from vibrational spectra.
 The result is a Potential Energy Surface (PES) where we can observe transition states and energy difference in between the puckering modes in a single figure.
 ]